Visit our Prague showroom – open Mon–Sat 11:00–18:00. Get directions

 Maintenance

-The blade is made of stainless steel, so it does not require as much care.
+Avoid the dishwasher as it may damage the edge and the wooden handle.
+Wash only by hand with a gentle detergent and dry thoroughly after use.
+Store in a dry place to prevent steel oxidation.
+The blade is made of stainless steel, so it does not require much care.
 Nevertheless, it is important to keep the blade clean and dry after use.
-To restore appearance, both the blade and handle can be oiled - preferably with linseed or camellia oil.
+To restore appearance, you can coat both the blade and the handle with oil, preferably linseed or camellia oil

-Morinoki hard cheese knife Shizu Hamono
+Morinoki knife for hard cheese Shizu Hamono

 Bestselling knives of 2025